Michael-Susu12138/Agentic_Conference_Crawler/README.md

 1. Add new tools in the `tools` directory
 2. Update the relevant services in the `services` directory
-3. Add UI components to the Streamlit app if needed
+3. Add new API endpoints to the Flask app if needed

 ## License